College of Forestry

 Current Programs:

-VMRC (Vegetation Managementy Research Cooperative)
+VMRC (Vegetation Management Research Cooperative)

 Research areas: Vegetation management effects on planted forests productivity and dynamics; ecophysiological interactions between competing vegetaion and planted stand.